Fragile X Syndrome

 Non-pharmacological Prevention

-- Genetic counseling for families with known FMR1 gene premutation carriers.
+Genetic counseling for families with known FMR1 mutations

-- Early intervention programs including speech, occupational, and behavioral therapies.
+Early intervention programs including speech, occupational, and behavioral therapy

 Outcome & Complications